Classical demography: Demography of the Roman Empire

 There are many estimates of the population for the Roman Empire, that range from 45 million to 120 million with 59–76 million as the most accepted range.
 The population likely peaked just before the Antonine Plague.

 An estimated population of the empire during the reign of Augustus:

 Beloch's 1886 estimate for the population of the empire during the reign of Augustus:

 Russell's 1958 estimate for the population of the empire in 1 AD:

 Russell's 1958 estimate for the population of the empire in 350 AD:

 Roman Italy

 The Romans carried out a regular census of citizens eligible for military service (Polybius 2.23), but for the population of the rest of Italy at this time we have to rely on a single report of the military strength of Rome's allies in 227 BC – and guess the numbers of those who were opposed to Rome at this time.
-The citizen count in the second century B.C. hovered between 250–325,000 presumably males over the age of 13.
+The citizen count in the second century B.C. hovered between 250 and 325,000 presumably males over the age of 13.